harikmr2795/finalYearProject/finalYearProject/README.txt

-test Scrapper.py --> for testing new rss scraps
+testScrapper.py --> for testing new rss scraps